Protection Platform for Formwork and Scaffolding system

 ◆ High light transmittance with the hollow block

-- Q: What are the common design considerations for steel formwork?
+- Q: What are the typical environmental considerations when using steel formwork?

 - Q: How does steel formwork affect the overall cost of concrete construction?